Impact

 Risk and Exploitability

-Exploitation would require the ability to deliver a malformed TX release report to the rtw89_pci driver, which in practice means either a fault in the wireless hardware firmware or a physical compromise that can inject such reports.
-The EPSS score is not provided and the vulnerability is not in the CISA KEV catalog.
-Given that a kernel crash is a severe outcome, the risk is considered moderate to high for environments that cannot immediately patch.
+Based on the description, it is inferred that an attacker would need to deliver a malformed TX release report to the rtw89_pci driver, which in practice means either a fault in the wireless hardware firmware or a physical compromise that can inject such reports.
+The EPSS score of < 1% indicates a very low exploitation probability, and the vulnerability is not listed in CISA’s KEV catalog.
+The CVSS score of 7.5 denotes a high‑severity vulnerability.
+The result of such an event is a kernel NULL-pointer dereference that triggers a crash and denies availability of the affected system.

 OpenCVE Enrichment